Unearthing the Histories of Rennes-le-Chäteau, One Chapter at a Time

 • Art and Symbolism: symbolism in the artwork and architecture found in the local church (dedicated to Mary Magdalene) and the surrounding area, interpreting these symbols as clues to hidden knowledge or treasure.
 And of course, any involvement of the famous French painter Nicolas POUSSIN.

-Notable Rennes-le-Château researchers include authors like Henry Lincoln, who co-wrote Holy Blood, Holy Grail, which popularised many of the theories surrounding the village and brought it wide scale to the attention of the world.
-These authors seem to have strayed far from the beaten track, falling for what perhaps was a very red herring, the idea of a bloodline from Jesus and Mary Magdalene!
+Notable English researchers include authors like Henry Lincoln, who co-wrote Holy Blood, Holy Grail, which popularised many of the theories surrounding the village and brought it to wide scale attention in the 1980's.
+These authors seem to have strayed far from the beaten track, falling for what perhaps was a very enormous red herring, the idea of a bloodline from Jesus and Mary Magdalene!
+Notable French researchers include Pierre Jarnac and Christian Doumergue.
+Each have their own approaches, for example as archival and documentalists, others who use a much more prosaic approach.

-Here on this website the research has been broken down into individual sections.
+Here on this website research has been broken down into individual sections.
 You can click on the link below to be taken to these.

 ARTICLES